staccatocommons/staccatissimo/staccatissimo-iterators/README.md

-#About Staccato-Commons-Iterators
+#About Staccatissimo-Iterators

- Staccato-Commons-Iterators is a small and lightweight library with few dependencies that implements many common concrete iterators and iterator decorators, that are not tied to any collections API, and thriters, a lazier iterator model, interoperable with existent Java Collections Framework Iterators
+ Staccatissimo-Iterators is a small and lightweight library with few dependencies that implements many common concrete iterators and iterator decorators, that are not tied to any collections API, and thriters, a lazier iterator model, interoperable with existent Java Collections Framework Iterators

 #Getting Started